Navillus Settles Into Normal Business Life After One-Year Bankruptcy

 Trouble appears to be over between Navillus, one of New York City’s biggest contractors, and five building trades unions.

 Navillus sought bankruptcy protection 14 months ago after a federal judge ordered it to pay $76 million to union pension and benefit funds.
 The unions, with which the contractor had agreements, successfully sued the company in 2014.
-They claimed Navillus violated federal pension law, collective bargaining agreements and commitment to work union through the separate nonunion company operated by a brother of firm owner and president, Donal O'Sullivan.
+They claimed Navillus violated federal pension law, collective bargaining agreements and commitment to work union through two separate nonunion companies, one of which, Advanced Contracting Solutions (ACS), had ties to Navillus’ owner and president, Donal O’Sullivan.

-After the judge's payment order, the unions attempted to freeze all Navillus' bank accounts through restraining notices.
+After the judge’s payment order, the unions attempted to freeze all the contractor’s bank accounts through restraining notices, and Navillus and ACS sought bankruptcy protection.

 Navillus, which performs much concrete construction as both prime contractor and subcontractor, steadfastly claims in a statement that it "never operated a non-union company and consistently disputes any allegations that they did."